Luu-eng/ai-translator/README.md

 # ai-translator
-multi-language translator app with translations from llvm
+multi-language translator app with translations from llm